-- Damage is less than deductible: Sometimes damage occurs to your vehicle and it costs less to repair it than what your deductible is.
+Sometimes damage occurs to your vehicle and it costs less to repair it than what your deductible is.
 That means you will be covering the cost to repair the vehicle.
-Your car insurance only covers damages which exceed your deductible amount.
+Your car insurance only covers damages that exceed your deductible amount.

-- Avoid surcharges from filing and at-fault accident: Sometimes it is in your best interest to pay the damages which occur from a minor accident.
+Sometimes it is in your best interest to pay the damages which occur from a minor accident.
 If the cost to repair the damage is a manageable amount above your deductible, you could save money in the long run by avoiding future surcharges to your policy from filing an at-fault claim.
-It can be a tough call when it comes to this out of pocket expense but the situation does arise from time to time.
+It can be a tough call when it comes to this out of pocket expense, but the situation does arise from time to time.

-- You owe more than a vehicle is worth after a total loss accident: Probably the worst out of pocket expense is when you owe more than your vehicle is worth and you have a total loss accident.
+Probably the worst out of pocket expense is when you owe more than your vehicle is worth and you have a total loss accident.
 If you do not have gap coverage, the difference between what your vehicle is actually worth and what you owe will be an out of pocket expense.
 Always carry gap insurance to protect yourself when you owe more than a vehicle is worth.
-In some cases it could be thousands of dollars.
+In some cases, it could be thousands of dollars.

-Example: John has bad credit and financed a new vehicle.
-He took out an extended 72 month loan with a high interest rate.
+For example, John has bad credit and is financing a new vehicle.
+He took out an extended 72-month loan with a high interest rate.
 One year after his purchase he was in a bad accident which totaled out his vehicle.
-John still owed $15,000 on his vehicle but the vehicle’s actual cash value was only $12,500.
+John still owed $15,000 on his vehicle, but the vehicle’s actual cash value was only $12,500.
 His insurance company covered $12,000 after his deductible.
 John's out of pocket expense totals $3,000 to finish paying off a vehicle he can no longer drive.

 When you hear people speak of an emergency fund, out of pocket insurance expenses fall into that category.
 Always keep at least enough money to cover your insurance deductible on hand if at all possible.
 It will make life a lot less stressful in case of a car accident.